huangli712/ACFlow/docs/src/library/solver.md

 *Define various solvers for the ACFlow toolkit.*

-Now the ACFlow toolkit supports five analytical continuation solvers.
+Now the ACFlow toolkit supports five analytic continuation solvers.
 They are:

 * `MaxEnt` (Maximum Entropy Method, see `maxent.jl`)
 * `StochAC` (Stochastic Analytical Continuations, see `sac.jl`)